Tyler Neville

-Tyler Neville (born March 1, 2001) is an American professional football player.
-A tight end, he played college football at Harvard and Virginia and was signed by the Dallas Cowboys of the National Football League (NFL) as an undrafted free agent in 2025.
+Tyler Neville (born March 1, 2001) is an American professional football tight end for the St. Louis Battlehawks of the United Football League (UFL).
+He played college football at Harvard and Virginia and was signed by the Dallas Cowboys of the National Football League (NFL) as an undrafted free agent in 2025.

 Early life

 Neville was born on March 1, 2001, in Maryland, the fourth of six children.
 He was born deaf and underwent surgery at age three, which restored his hearing.
 However, issues with his nose, throat and ears required at least 20 further surgeries, including at least 12 operations on his ears by the time he was 18.
 He took speech therapy and could fully hear and speak by fourth grade.

 Neville grew up playing sports and attended Lafayette High School in Williamsburg, Virginia, where he made the varsity basketball team as a freshman.
 However, he had difficulty breathing during practices, and it was later discovered that he had sunken chest syndrome, a condition where his breastbone was placing pressure on his heart and lungs.
 As a result, he had to have another surgery where a 13 in metal bar was inserted into his chest.
 He was told he would not be able to play football or lacrosse, but continued playing basketball while wearing an EvoShield chest protector.

 The following year, when he was age 15, Neville had more chest problems, which were discovered to be stage 2 Hodgkin lymphoma.
 He underwent chemotherapy for eight months before becoming cancer-free.
 While undergoing chemotherapy, he still attended every basketball practice and played in every game.
 He averaged 13.0 points and 8.0 rebounds while helping the team win its first Bay Rivers District championship that season.

 Neville still hoped to play football, and he lifted weights at home.
 However, shortly after being declared cancer-free, he suffered a fractured back while working out, needing spinal fusion surgery on his L4 and L5 vertebrae.
 After the surgery, he had to relearn how to walk.
 After recovering, he was able to have the metal bar in his chest removed, and he received the clearance to play football as a junior.
 Neville played tight end and caught 18 passes for 404 yards and five touchdowns.
 In the next basketball season, he posted a team-leading 18.6 points and 14.8 rebounds per game.
 He then served as team captain in football as a senior and was named all-state.
 In basketball, he finished as a two-time all-state selection, three-time all-region selection, and the district player of the year.
 He committed to play college football for the Harvard Crimson.

 He founded the Tyler Neville Foundation in 2021 to help children with cancer.